scrollback/objectlevel/README.md

 - Rollover of data files to avoid unmanageably large files
 - Periodic compaction of data files
 - Indexes on link data
-- More configuration options
+- More powerful queries
+  - key filter function
+  - reduce function

 ### Tools ###

 A separate objectlevel-tools project is planned, which will provide command-line utilities for:
 1. Exploring an objectlevel data directory
 2. Setting up continuous, automatic remote backups
-3. Restoring an index from a data file (if LevelDB files were not backed up)
+3. Restoring an index from a data file (if LevelDB files were not backed up, or if index definitions were changed)
 4. Setting up master-slave replication